 In January 2019 a three-year study commissioned by the Lancet was published.
 The study, The Global Syndemic of Obesity, Undernutrition and Climate Change, looks at the connection between poor quality soil and poor quality, nutrient-depleted foods.
 Poor quality foods, in large part courtesy of glyphosate, contribute to poor human health.

-So what can we do about glyphosate poisoning our people and our planet?
+So what can we do about glyphosate poisoning people and the planet?

 You probably didn’t need to read this far to realize that glyphosate is poisoning people and the planet.